-Even if you weren’t one of the 143 million people who had their data stolen in the Equifax data breach, there’s a good chance that your personal data is already out there.
-Luckily, there are a lot of ways you can protect yourself.
+Even if you haven’t personally experienced a data breach, there’s a good chance that your personal data might be out there.
+Luckily, there are a lot of ways you can protect yourself from fraud.

 Signing up for a fraud protection service or credit card fraud protection is a great idea, but it has one huge drawback: It only notifies you of fraud after you become a victim.
-Instead, there are better steps to take in advance so that hopefully you’ll never become a fraud victim in the first place.
+Instead, here are seven great steps to take in advance so that hopefully you’ll prevent fraud in the first place.

 1. Consider freezing your credit report